git504/cheapskatePortfolio/miniPortfolio.md

 I am applying for a first junior-mid level programming opportunity.

-Feeling at ease with the markdown and paper stacks\*, gave me the interest to acquire a deep knowledge of JavaScript.
+Feeling at ease with the markdown and paper stacks\*, gave me the interest to acquire a profund knowledge of JavaScript.

 The projects **pinned** in my repository are an important part of my learning process and show my understanding of JavaScript.